 Consider paying for fuel with a credit card that receives rewards.
 Some credit cards offer cash or points incentives and some offer higher percentages or points for fuel purchases.
 However, consider staying away from credit cards that charge fees or have high interest rates.

-Activities are good to factor into your budget so know exactly how much you are spending.
+Activity Fees - Activities are good to factor into your budget so know exactly how much you are spending.
 Plan ahead for the activities you’ll do while on vacation.
 There are many less expensive activities to make the most of your trip.
 Such as visiting a local beach, camping, or visiting a national park.
-Activities can make a trip memorable, and by sticking to your budget, you won’t have to worry about outstanding bills after your trip.
+Activities can make a trip memorable, and by sticking to your budget, you won’t have to worry about outstanding bills after your trip

 Also, research if there are travel packages available at nearby warehouse or wholesale stores.
 Sometimes club stores offer deals on vacation packages, so it might be worth your time to see if there is a bargain trip!